rabbitmq/rabbitmq-website/blog/2024-03-11-rabbitmq-3.13.0-announcement/index.md

 just like quorum queues and therefore the semantics of what to do when a partition occurs are well defined and not configurable.

-:::tip
+:::warning
 The command below enables an experimental feature that cannot be disabled.
-Do not use in production!
+Do not use it in production unless you have tested it thoroughly!

 To enable Khepri (**experimental in 3.13 and non-reversible!**) run:
 ```